Ealing Southall (UK Parliament constituency): Boundaries

-2010-implemented boundary review

-The Boundary Commission for England made minor changes.
+For the 2010 general election, the Boundary Commission for England made minor changes.
 Part of Greenford Broadway ward and tiny parts of Hobbayne ward and Dormers Wells ward were transferred from the constituency of Ealing North to Ealing, Southall.
 Tiny parts of Hobbayne ward and Dormers Wells ward were also transferred to Ealing North.
 Walpole ward, and parts of Ealing Broadway ward and Ealing Common ward were transferred from the seat into new Ealing Central and Acton.

+2024–present: The London Borough of Ealing wards of Dormers Wells, Hanwell Broadway, Lady Margaret, Northfield, Norwood Green, Southall Broadway, Southall Green, Southall West and Walpole.